 The contribution requirements of plan members and the District are established and may be amended by the District and the District's bargaining units.
 The required contribution is based on projected pay-as-you-go financing requirements with an additional amount to prefund benefits as determined annually through agreements between the District and the bargaining units.
-For fiscal year 2019-2020, the District did not make any contributions to the irrevocable OPEB Trust.
-The District had a net OPEB liability of \$1,607,859 as of June 30, 2019, the most current actuarial study measurement date.
+For fiscal year 2020-2021, the District did not make any contributions to the irrevocable OPEB Trust.
+The District had a net OPEB asset of \$838,794 as of June 30, 2021, the most current actuarial study measurement date.